-In most of Tibet, the anomalous topography is weakly negative (- 0.4 ± 0.9 km and around -1 km in the Lhasa Block), suggesting the presence of cold and thick lithosphere.
-There are also areas with positive anomalous topography, so that the regional average for the entire study region is close to zero (- 0.1 ± 1.1 km) (Figure 4).
+In most of Tibet, the anomalous topography is weakly negative $(-0.4 \pm 0.9 \text{ km} \text{ and around } -1 \text{ km} \text{ in the Lhasa}$ Block), suggesting the presence of cold and thick lithosphere.
+There are also areas with positive anomalous topography, so that the regional average for the entire study region is close to zero $(-0.1 \pm 1.1 \text{ km})$ (Figure 4).

-The eastern Songpan-Ganzi Block, most of the Eastern Kunlun-Qaidam Block, the entire Qilian Block, and the adjacent part of the North China Craton have anomalous topography in the range of \pm 1 km and close to zero on average.
+The eastern Songpan-Ganzi Block, most of the Eastern Kunlun-Qaidam Block, the entire Qilian Block, and the adjacent part of the North China Craton have anomalous topography in the range of $\pm 1$ km and close to zero on average.
 The Yangtze craton, the entire Lhasa Block, and most of the Qiangtang Block, except for its central part, have negative anomalous topography of -1.5 to 0 km; similar values are typical of the Tarim craton where the Moho depth is known.

-One of the strongest positive topography anomalies of +2 to +3 km is observed in western Songpan-Ganzi and some parts of the Qiangtang and Qaidam-Eastern

-Kunlun Blocks, suggesting the presence of an anomalously buoyant mantle.
-However, we note that the Eastern Kunlun Block is in disequilibrium (Fig. 1c).
+One of the strongest positive topography anomalies of +2 to +3 km is observed in western Songpan-Ganzi and some parts of the Qiangtang and Qaidam-Eastern Kunlun Blocks, suggesting the presence of an anomalously buoyant mantle.
+However, we note that the Eastern Kunlun Block is in disequilibrium (Figure 1c).
 In the Himalayan belt, which is not in isostatic equilibrium and where the model therefore is poorly constrained, the anomalous elevation is typically -2 to +2 km, but locally reaches -4 to +3 km.

-5.4 Lithosphere thermal structure
+5.4.
+Lithosphere Thermal Structure

-We next assume that all regional deviations of topography from crustal isostasy predictions (anomalous topography) are caused by (1) variation in lithospheric mantle thickness and (2) in-situ density anomalies in the lithospheric mantle, and that (3) mantle density anomalies are caused only by thermal expansion due to lithosphere thermal anomalies.
-Sensitivity analysis (Artemieva, 2019a, b) demonstrates that compositional variation in the lithospheric mantle can be ignored within model uncertainty.
-While removal of a possible dynamic contribution to topography from the mantle (Melosh and Raefsky, 1980) requires additional assumptions (Artemieva and Shulgin, 2019) and its effect is minor for areas with near-zero free-air anomalies, short wavelength lithosphere flexural deformation (Sandwell and Schubert, 1982) is effectively excluded by using spatial data averaging, which works as a low pass filter of the topography and Moho depth data (Supporting Figure S3).
-The role of lithosphere deformation (Sandwell and Schubert, 1982) is difficult to quantify, and we expect that it may be important in those parts of the region that deviate from isostatic equilibrium (Figure 1c) and where the results are poorly constrained.
+We next assume that all regional deviations of topography from crustal isostasy predictions (anomalous topography) are caused by (a) variation in lithospheric mantle thickness and (b) in-situ density anomalies in the lithospheric mantle, and that (c) mantle density anomalies are caused only by thermal expansion due to lithosphere thermal anomalies.
+Sensitivity analysis (Artemieva, 2019a, 2019b) demonstrates that compositional variation in the lithospheric mantle can be ignored within model uncertainty.
+While removal of a possible dynamic contribution to topography from the mantle (Melosh & Raefsky, 1980) requires additional assumptions (Artemieva & Shulgin, 2019) and its effect is minor for areas with near-zero free-air anomalies, short wavelength lithosphere flexural deformation (Sandwell & Schubert, 1982) is effectively excluded by using spatial data averaging, which works as a low pass filter of the topography and Moho depth data (Figure S3 in Supporting Information S1).The role of lithosphere deformation (Sandwell & Schubert, 1982) is difficult to quantify, and we expect that it may be important in those parts of the region that deviate from isostatic equilibrium (Figure 1c) and where the results are poorly constrained.